Abayomiokojie/stroke-prediction/README.md

 #### Identifying correlations: Preliminary visualization of data to understand patterns, correlations and data distribution.
 - How many observations with stroke we have? (insert the first graphic)

-- After extract the observations with stroke we figuraud a big imbalances in the dataset, we only found: 249 obervations with stroke
+- After extract the observations with stroke we figuraud a big imbalances in the dataset, we only found: 249 obervations with stroke.
+It means only 4.9% of the observations.
 - In adition, the big difrence between the BMI values, with  min value 10.3 and max value 97.6, made difficult the visualization of the correlation Stroke vs. BMI, for this reason we used the BMI classification from the CDC:
 	- <18.5: Underweight
 	- 18.5>25 Healthy Weight